svenbolte/foldergallery/readme.txt

 == Changelog ==

+= 9.7.6.23 =
+RSS to Post import uploads external image(s) in rss feed to wordpress upload folder uploads/pbrss and replaces their url to the new one before creating the post.

 = 9.7.6.22 =
 advent calendar: shortcode attribute debug=1 added to show calendar in other months than dec